siddharth7113/sat_pred/README.md

-# A starting library for future satellite prediction
+# A repo for training deterministic models to predict future satellite

-### Getting started
+## Installation

 Create and activate a new python environment, e.g.